HUZIBRO/CreditGuardian-Detecting-and-Preventing-Credit-Card-Fraud/README.md

-# CreditGuardian-Detecting-and-Preventing-Credit-Card-Fraud
+# Advanced Credit Card Fraud Detection Using Machine Learning

-This project provides a comprehensive exploratory data analysis (EDA) of a credit card dataset, focusing on identifying spending patterns, customer behavior, and fraudulent transaction risks.
-It further applies supervised machine learning techniques to build and evaluate predictive models.
-The notebook demonstrates expertise in data manipulation, visualization, and model evaluation using Python.
+This project provides a comprehensive **exploratory data analysis (EDA)** of credit card transactions, focusing on **spending patterns, customer behavior, and fraudulent transaction risks**.
+Using **supervised machine learning**, predictive models were built and evaluated to detect fraud, demonstrating proficiency in **data manipulation, visualization, and model evaluation** with Python.

 ---

 ## 🔍 Project Objective
-To explore and analyze credit card data with the goal of:
+The goal of **CreditGuardian** is to:
-- Understanding customer transaction behavior
+- Understand customer transaction behavior
-- Identifying key features contributing to fraud/default risk
+- Identify patterns indicative of fraudulent activity
-- Building classification models for prediction and risk assessment
+- Build predictive models for credit card fraud detection and risk assessment

 ---